Native to: Central and South America

 Strawberry guava has been planted as both an ornamental and crop fruit tree and escaped cultivation across much of the global tropics and subtropics.
 It is especially damaging in humid rainforests of islands in the pacific and Indian oceans where it reproduces efficiently by seeds and suckers forming dense stands crowding out and endangering native plants.
 It has also been shown to reduce the freshwater recharge of invaded forests in Hawaii.
 In Florida it invades forests and open woodlands.

-Evergreen shrub or small tree to 8 m (25 ft) tall, with gray to reddish-brown peeling bark and young branches round, pubescent.
+Habit: shrub or small tree that grows up to 8 m high, has gray to reddish-brown bark, and is pubescent.

-Forms thickets and shades out native vegetation in forests and open woodlands.
+Aggressive suckering creates dense stands and animals consume the fruit distributing seeds across the landscape.
+It forms thickets and shades out native vegetation in forests and open woodlands.
 Also serves as a major host for the naturalized Caribbean fruit fly, which occasionally spreads to commercial citrus crops.
-FLEPPC Category I